Scarborough Castle: From 1660

 George Fox, who founded the Quakers, was imprisoned in Scarborough Castle in the 17th century.

 The castle was used as a prison from the 1650s, and the garrison increased in 1658, and in 1662 it returned to the Crown.
 George Fox (1624–1691), founder of the Religious Society of Friends was imprisoned there from April 1665 to September 1666 for religious activities viewed as troublesome for Charles II (reigned 1660–1685).
 The castle declined again: James II (reigned 1685–1688) did not garrison it, he gambled that its defences would be sufficient to resist any Dutch invasion, but the town was seized for William of Orange during the Glorious Revolution that ousted James.

 The Jacobite Rebellion of 1745, a series of uprising aimed at restoring the Catholic House of Stuart to the throne, saw the castle refortified with gun batteries and barracks for 120 officers and men by 1746.
 The keep was used as a powder magazine, storing gunpowder, and the South Steel Battery was rebuilt.
 A barracks, containing twelve apartments accommodated 120 soldiers.
 Three batteries were built to protect the town and harbour.
 Two faced south and the other was on the north side of the castle yard.
 In 1748, the Master Gunner's house was constructed and served as accommodation until the early 20th century and today hosts the exhibition on the castle.
 The castle saw no action during this time.
 Later still, the threat of French invasion during the Napoleonic Wars led to the permanent establishment of a garrison, which remained until the mid-19th century; French prisoners were held at the castle during 1796.

 During the First World War, Scarborough was used for British propaganda purposes after the bombardment of the town by two warships of the German Empire, SMS Derfflinger and SMS Von der Tann, on 16 December 1914.
 The raid killed 19 people and damaged the castle's keep, barracks and curtain walls.
 The castle was severely damaged by the hail of 500 shells directed at it and the town.
 The barracks were demolished due to the extensive damage wrought by the bombardment.
 In the Second World War, the castle served as a secret listening post.
+A Royal Observer Corps observation post was added to the headland during the Cold War, which relayed information to York Cold War Bunker and remained in operation until 1968.